Sharp PC-1500/TRS-80 PC-2 : how to transfer programs to/from

 Cleaning/editing your digitized files using WAV2BIN and BIN2WAV:

-are neat utilities that will convert Sharp sound files (WAV) to/from
+The Pocket-Tools (WAV2BIN, BIN2WAV, BAS2IMG) are neat utilities that will convert Sharp sound files (WAV) to/from

 binary files.
 This enables you to edit a Sharp program on your